 What Boris has found is rather interesting, and completely due to the work of Raymond Yee and his WebNet Talk on RSS.

 In a nutshell, Amazon publishes a custom XML for their searches and main categories, and their a transformation of XLST applied to that result, we can get plain, old, simple RSS, that plugs and plays in Boris’s weblog and his desktop aggregator.

 We would not be surprised if he is sticking inside his Blackboard page as we write.

 While Boris’s blog is focused on learning objects in humanities, he cannot ignore what else he is able to garner from other sites once they publish summaries of their content via RSS.

 What about the Library of Congress?
 The great museums? the various electronic text archives?
 Walmart? (huh?)
 RSS could be everywhere!

-The post "Boris Finds Emerson RSS from Amazon" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2003/07/boris-finds/) on July 30, 2003.
+The post "Boris Finds Emerson RSS from Amazon" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2003/07/boris-finds/) on July 30, 2003.